GoogleChromeLabs/ndb/README.md

 ```

 - Run any node command from within ndb's integrated terminal and ndb will connect automatically
+- Run any open script source by using 'Run this script' context menu item, ndb will connect automatically as well

 ## What can I do?